 Science project course: environmental science practical project

-This module is the project module for the BSc (Honours) Environmental Science.
-You will undertake an independent practical investigation of a topic within the area of environmental science.
-You will design your investigation, collect data (this may be in the field, in a laboratory or at home), analyse it and produce a scientific report.
-The study materials provide a guide to planning and conducting project work; help with searching and using the literature; and writing a report, but ultimately this is a chance for you to plan and execute a piece of work for yourself.
+In Science project course: environmental science practical project (SXE390), you’ll undertake an independent practical investigation of an environmental science or environmental management topic.
+You’ll design your investigation, collect data (in the field, at home, in a laboratory, or online), analyse it and produce a scientific report.
+Possible research areas include climate effects on phenology, tidal cycles, weather and the ecology of rocky shores, environmental effects on plant water uptake and freshwater invertebrates, and environmental monitoring.
+The study materials guide planning and conducting project work, searching and using the literature, and writing a report.
+But ultimately, this is a chance for you to plan and execute a piece of work for yourself.

 What you will study